ShishirV712/MICROROS_GUIDE/README.md

 [DMA Settings](Images/DMA.png)

 **Now Under Connectivity choose->USART2->Mode as Asynchronous->Under DMA(Direct Memory Access) Settings->Click on ADD->Select USART2_Rx under the drop down->Set Priority to Very High->Also make sure under DMA Request Settings change mode from normal to circular.This setting is for the receiver.**
->**Important** Make sure under DMA Request Settings change mode from normal to circular for Rx
+>**Important:** Make sure under DMA Request Settings change mode from normal to circular for Rx

 **Similarly we are to set it up for transmitter,Under DMA(Direct Memory Access) Settings->Click on ADD->Select USART2_Tx under the drop down->Set Priority to Very High->Also make sure under DMA Request Settings set mode as normal.**
->**Important** Make sure under DMA Request Settings change mode is at normal for Tx
+>**Important:** Make sure under DMA Request Settings change mode is at normal for Tx

 **These are the DMA settings.**
 # NVIC Settings